salmanmemon7/Instafusion-/README.md

-For Experimental Settings Go to View Code and Then  Go to Devloper settings File There you will find all addded settings.
+For Experimental Settings Go to View Code and Then  Go to Devloper settings File There you will find all addded settings. or go to changelogs folder you will also find there

 This Project is Relasing In 2024